enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 --------

-The hydrodynamic/MHD C++ framework can be summarized as a series of classes that encapsulate various operations that are performed in the hydrodynamic/MHD integrators.
+The hydrodynamic/MHD C++ framework can be summarized as a series of classes that encapsulate various operations that performed by hydrodynamic/MHD integrators.
 In most cases an abstract base class exists to provide the interface for each operation.
 The main operation classes include:

-  * ``EnzoEquationOfState`` - encapsulate many of the operations related to the fluid's equation of state (e.g. computing pressure, converting reconstructable quantities to integrable quantities and vice-versa)
+  * ``EnzoEquationOfState`` - encapsulates many of the operations related to the fluid's equation of state (e.g. computing pressure, converting reconstructable quantities to integrable quantities and vice-versa)